OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 ### Key Generation

-Android SDK provides mechanisms for specifying secure key generation and use.
+The Android SDK allows you to specify how a key should be generated, and under which circumstances it can be used.
 Android 6.0 (API level 23) introduced the `KeyGenParameterSpec` class that can be used to ensure the correct key usage in the application.

-Here's an example of using AES/CBC/PKCS7Padding on API 23+:
+For example:

 ```java
 String keyAlias = "MySecretKey";